 Fortunately, there are ways to detect and prevent application fraud, which we'll discuss in this article.
 But first, let's start with the basics.

-Application fraud is when an applicant submits false information to a creditor, property manager, or other entity that relies on personal data to approved customers.
-It's identity theft at its finest and it's rampant across the world.
+Application fraud is when an applicant submits false information to a creditor, property manager, or other entity that relies on personal data to approve customers.
+This can include misrepresenting personal or financial information, such as:

-According to the Federal Trade Commission (FTC), there were 2.2 million fraud reports and 1.4 million identity theft reports in 2020.
+According to the Federal Trade Commission (FTC), there were 2.4 million fraud reports and over 1.1 million identity theft reports in 2022.

 Thanks to technology, stealing personal information has never been easier.
 Let's review how fraudsters can commit (and get away with) application fraud.